feathersui/feathersui-website/docs/as3-starling/scroll-bar.md

 ---
-title: How to use the Feathers ScrollBar component (Starling version)
+title: How to use the ScrollBar component (Starling version)
 sidebar_label: ScrollBar
 ---